BLOG

 Conclusion

-Alignment is not a solution; it is the debris field left by structural collapse.
+Alignment is not a solution.
+It is the debris field left by structural collapse.
 When leaders find themselves constantly working to align their teams, they are observing post-failure behavior.

 Most leaders do not fix structure.
 They fix psychology.
 They hire coaches instead of architects.
 When alignment fails, control follows.
 Metrics replace judgment.
 Visibility replaces authority.